UCLAdeepvision/CS269-projects-2022spring/_posts/2022-04-18-team16-CharacterGeneration.md

 {:toc}

 ## Motivation
 To create a character for games, anime, etc. it takes years of training to acquire drawing skills and master digital art software for virtualizing the design ideas.
 Furthermore, the process of designing a character takes days, even months, to draw and refine the design.
-If we utilize automation, we could ease the creation process.
-For example, we can use neural network based model to help coloring sketch or line art.
-We can also use GAN to generate characters pictures to have a starting point for designing a character.
+If we can utilize automation, we can ease the creation process.
+For example, neural network based model can help with coloring sketches or line art.
+GAN can generate characters' pictures to have a starting point for designing a character or even characters that can be directly put into practice.

-(Something related to few data)
-Since the design of the character is based on human, animals, or items, there are lots of models are trained on these data.
-We are wondering if we are able to do domain transfer on these models for character design.
-(Ending)
+Each piece of work has its particular style when designing characters.
+For example, Pokemon series tends to have a unified color for a Pokemon due to the type system.
+Also, the line art of Pokemon is cleaner compared to Digimon.
+However, the design of the characters for both works is based on humans, animals, plants, or items.
+We are wondering if we can distill knowledge from old designs and apply them to new concept arts.

 ## Goals